Compliances

 Minimum8.33% of salary/wage or ₹100, whichever is higher

-Maximum20% if allocable surplus exceeds minimum bonus
+MaximumUp to 20% of salary/wages if the allocable surplus exceeds the minimum bonus requirement.

 Time Limit for Payment